What You Need to Know About Medical Appliance Technician

 Other Medical Appliance Technician Job Titles

-In 2016, there was an estimated number of 15,000 jobs in the United States for Medical Appliance Technician.
+In the United States, there were 15,000 jobs for Medical Appliance Technician in 2016.
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Medical Appliance Technician by 2026.
 Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.

 The states with the most job growth for Medical Appliance Technician are Utah, Tennessee, and Delaware.
 Watch out if you plan on working in Oklahoma, North Dakota, or Nebraska.
 These states have the worst job growth for this type of profession.